In This Article

 Milia are usually seen in babies, but it can also appear in the skin of adults.
 To the untrained eye, milia might appear to be a stubborn whitehead.
 However, please take note that these two things are different.
-Likewise, the treatment for whiteheads and milia are different when it comes to milia, it is better* to consult a dermatologist.
+Likewise, the treatment for whiteheads and milia are different when it comes to milia; it is better to consult a dermatologist.

 What Causes Milia Under Eyes?

 The formation of milia around the eyes is usually attributed to the build-up of dead skin cells, which then forms into keratin cysts that clog up the pores.
 Milia are common among babies (primary milia).
 Doctors recommend to leave it alone as it will go away within a few weeks.

-Under eye milia can be quite easy to remove*, and can be done at home as long as you follow a few basic steps.
+Milia can be quite easy to remove and can be done at home as long as you follow a few basic steps.
 This procedure is quite (if not exactly) similar to the steps you take in giving yourself an at-home facial Clean and exfoliate the skin and steam.
 You first have to cleanse and exfoliate the skin.
 Then, steam your face for a few minutes so that the pores can open up.